cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 | Usage: The referendum on independence [独立公投] in September showed that more than 90% of the 3.3 million people who voted had supported secession.
 |
 | mandate
+| mandatory
 | Definition: an offical order or commission to do something.
 | Usage: A mandate to seek the release of political prisoners.
+| Usage: He didn’t want the guide to be mandatory.
 |
 | annul
 | Definition: declare invalid (an offical aggreement, decision, or result).